liamhtml/idle-bana/README.md

 1. Go to [https://pylon.bot](https://pylon.bot) and set up Pylon.
 2. Delete all contents of your default `main.ts` file.
 3. Paste the contents of [`main.ts`](/main.ts) into the default `main.ts` file.
-4. Add all other files inside of the [src](/src), name accordingly, and paste their contents in as well.
+4. Add all other files inside of the [src folder](/src), name accordingly, and paste their contents in as well.
 5. Get started by typing .help in chat!
 ### credit
 all art by [TheOkayGuy](https://github.com/cutard)